pryre/robin/documents/INTERFACING.md

 In the event of a stream timing out, the estimator will simply ignore this functionallity until the stream is re-established.

-## PWM Overrides
-As a secondary form of control, the `RC_CHANNELS_OVERRIDE` message can be used to directly control the PWM outputs.
-Arming conditions will be adhered to, and additionally, `MOTOR_PWM_IDLE` will also override the requested PWM (so disable the idle if this will be an issue).

-The `TIMEOUT_RC_CTRL` and `STRM_NUM_RC_C` parameters can be used to set the timeout period and the number of messages needed to establish a stream respectively.

-This message will only not count towards failsafe protection, and as such, needs a Attitude/Rates Control stream established for something to fall back on if this stream drops out.
-The overrides will be re-established once the stream is regained.

 ## Actuator Control Input

 **If using v0.99.1, please see [this version](https://github.com/qutas/robin/blob/v0.99.1/documents/INTERFACING.md) of the documentation.**